 I love this even for the youngest toddlers because it will help your child practice colors and numbers, and the repetition with help immensely.

 The next time we play this game, I will go up to 20 so that she’s getting repetition of the numbers 15-20 that she needs.

 Okay, you might hate this idea and you can choose to ignore it completely, but kids love repetitive songs that we find to be, well, annoying.

-Movie Soundtracks And Kid’s Music
+30. Movie Soundtracks And Kid’s Music

 If you don’t feel like having “The Song That Never Ends” stuck in your head for the duration of your vacation, bring along some movie soundtracks or your toddler’s favorite songs to play in the car.

 No, not a mixed tape, actual scotch tape.

 I have a feeling if I handed my 3 year old tape in the car and told her that she could use it all, she would be like a kid in a candy store.

 Then your entire roll of tape might be pulled out in one long, sticky strand in about 10 seconds and then you’ll be on to the next activity real quick.

 So what if your next rest stop is spent peeling band-aids off of every inch of your child’s clothing.
-I am telling you, this activity will last a LONG time.

 Simply getting the band-aid out of its packaging with take a while, and it’s a great fine motor activity too.

-Play I Spy
+33. Play I Spy

 While I don’t think I Spy is a very good game for DRIVING because you’re simply whizzing by everything, it is a life-saver when you are stuck on the highway because of traffic, construction or an accident.

-- Magnetic Toys
+34. Magnetic Toys

 Magnatiles are a great choice, and will get tons of play even after your trip.

-- Wooden Lacing Activities
+35. Wooden Lacing Activities

 Hone your toddler’s fine motor skills with these on-the-road activities for toddlers.

 We have these flashcards and they are great because they are super thick and sturdy, they have pictures of common things and they are connected by a ring which is perfect for in the car (my biggest pet peeve about driving with kids is when I hear that someone has dropped something.
 Did I say that already?!)

-Scissors And Paper
+36. Scissors and Paper

-Your toddler will cut and rip that paper and likely make a gigantic mess, but it’s guaranteed to be a very engaging activity.
+Your toddler will cut and rip that paper and likely make a gigantic mess, but it’s guaranteed to be a very effective way of keeping toddlers busy.

 If you’re really brave you can give your child a glue stick also so that she can glue all of her pieces onto some paper.

 Your toddler can spin it and (try) to blow it.

 A balloon on a string in a confined area is super fun (for the kids, at least).

-- Wikki Sticks
+39. Wikki Sticks

 They can be stuck together to make endless designs and are completely reusable.

 You were probably wondering if I was ever going to suggest electronics.